Skip to content

 Summary

 VARIO and the Dutch AWTI (Advisory Council for Science, Technology and Innovation), have each been working for some time on an advisory project on transformative innovation policy.
 This is a new generation of innovation policy that includes both transition- and mission-driven innovation trajectories.
 It leads to economic and deep societal system change.
-The AWTI published its advisory report on transformational innovation policy in mid-December; the VARIO advisory report will be published in early 2024.
+The AWTI published its advisory report on transformational innovation policy in mid-December; the VARIO advisory report was published in early 2024.

 To substantiate their own advisory work, VARIO and AWTI investigated in a joint country review how transformative innovation policy is shaped in Sweden, Switzerland and Austria.
 The aim was to learn from the policy approach of these countries, taking into account that this new policy paradigm is generally still very young to already see results and impact.
 The study situates the transformative policy approach in the broader policy traditions and policy mix of these countries.